 What are Anthocyanins?
-Benefits and Side Effects of Consuming Anthocyanins
+Benefits and Side Effects of Its Consumption

-Anthocyanins, which are also called anthocyanins, are water-soluble vacuolar pigments that, depending on their pH, may appear in different colors such as red, purple, blue, or black.
+Anthocyanins, which are also called neutraceuticals, are water-soluble vacuolar pigments that, depending on their pH, may appear in different colors such as red, purple, blue, or black.

 The word "anthocyanins" is gotten from the Ancient Greek words ἄνθος (ánthos) 'flower', and κυανος/κυανοῦς (kuáneos/kuanoûs) 'dark blue').